-A 75-minute tour through these Narnia-esque chambers of blue ice is a unique experience.
+Billed as the world’s largest accessible ice caves, Eisriesenwelt is a glittering ice empire spanning 30,000 sq m and 42km of narrow passages burrowing deep into the heart of the mountains.
+A tour through these Narnia-esque chambers of blue ice is a unique experience.
 As you climb up wooden steps and down pitch-black passages, with carbide lamps aglow, otherworldly ice sculptures shaped like polar bears and elephants, frozen columns and lakes emerge from the shadows.

-In summer, minibuses (adult/child return €6.10/4.50) operate every 25 minutes between Gries car park in Werfen and the Eisriesenwelt car park, which is a 20-minute walk from the bottom station of the cable car, as well as every two hours from Werfen station from 8.20am to 2.20pm.
-The last bus down is at 5.34pm.
+In summer, minibuses (return adult/child €6.50/4.10) run at 8.18am, 10.18am, 12.18pm and 2.18pm from Werfentrain station to Eisriesenwelt car park, which is a 20-minute walk from the bottom station of the cable car.
+The last return bus departs at 4.32pm.
 Allow roughly three hours for the return trip (including tour).
 You can walk the whole route, but it’s a challenging four-hour ascent, rising 1100m above the village.